edited July 3rd 2017

 For my first experiment I went for the Duplicolor matte finish on a build I was doing for myself.

 As you can see, it makes the bare metal appear grey and dulls the colours.
 It’s quite a cool effect, but doesn’t suit everything, and this probably would have worked better with gloss.
 Not to worry though.
+It’s lovely and thick, and not sticky in the slightest.

 I’m generally not a fan of gloss, and I’d hoped that I could get away with the matte finish, but I was canny impressed with the gloss, check these bad mamma jammas out.